 Landfilled – The amount of material sent to landfill

-Organics – Includes food scraps, food-soiled paper, compostable serviceware, landscape/plant debris, yard trimmings, wood, and stable waste
+Organics – Includes food scraps, food-soiled paper, compostable serviceware, landscape/plant debris, yard trimmings, wood, and stable waste.
+Organic materials listed in this category are destined to be composted.

 Explore Stanford’s progress towards zero waste.